Timepiece, small numbered release: (41mm).

 The PC-ABS parts are 3D printed in Holland, all other 3D printed parts of our watches are made in the UK.

-British made, by hand: Each UnconstrainedTime watch is individually assembled, checked and finished, by hand, in Britain, by a leading watchmaker (Horologium UK).
+British made, by hand: Each UnconstrainedTime watch is individually assembled, polished, checked and finished, by hand, in Britain.

-Metals, patinas and clear coat: Some metals, such as bronze or silver, react with the atmosphere which changes their colour and texture.
+Metals and patina: Some metals, such as bronze or silver, react with the atmosphere in ways which change their colour and texture.
 Some people like the patina formed by this reaction, especially with bronze watches.
-Others might prefer the metal to retain its original colour and surface texture, so we provide the option of adding a clear coat on the outside of the watch, which acts to give metals some degree of protection from patina, tarnish, oxidation, fading etc. Note that the transparent time-display elements of our Fractal Emergence watch are 3D printed from clear polymer resin, so don’t use any patination chemicals which could damage those parts, or the gaskets under them.
+Note that the transparent time-display elements of our Fractal Emergence watch are 3D printed from vapour-smoothed clear polymer resin, so don’t use any patination chemicals which could damage those parts or the rubber gaskets or O-rings under various parts of the watch.

 In use: UnconstrainedTime watches are pieces of conceptual-art-jewellery.
 In terms of use, Fractal Emergence needs to be treated as a piece of jewellery rather than a typical watch, and is definitely not a sports watch.
 It is designed for careful gentle use, is not shock, scratch or dent resistant.
-It is not defined as water resistant . . . there is an O-ring/gasket inside the back-plate, under each of the 12 time-display elements and under the button, with internal components all having additional protection against moisture, so it will be OK in normal dry use, but our watches are not intended for use near water or any other liquids.
+It is not defined as water resistant . . . there is an O-ring inside the case-back, and a rubber gasket under each of the 12 time-display elements and under the button, with internal components all having additional protection against moisture, so it will be OK in normal dry use, but our watches are not intended for use near water or any other liquids.

 Accuracy: UnconstrainedTime watches use quartz timing, with an accuracy of within 53.6 seconds per month (at room temperature).

 Battery life: UnconstrainedTime watches use a simple, unique electronic touch time-display with 12 small time-display elements to allow as much focus as possible on the unique creative aesthetics.
 The CR1216 battery used will last for approximately one year if the time is displayed 5 times each day.
-You can get the battery in an UnconstrainedTime watch replaced by any reputable watch repair service or jewellers.
-Alternatively it can be sent to the original watchmakers (Horologium UK) or their network of approved service providers.
+You can get the battery in an UnconstrainedTime watch replaced by any reputable watch repair service or jewellers (battery replacement details are available on request).

-The battery life will be significantly longer after planned updates to the firmware which will be implemented before the watch is shipped to you.
+The battery life will be significantly longer than stated above after planned updates to the firmware which will be implemented before the watch is shipped to you.

 Spare parts available forever: Because most parts of our watches are 3D printed, spare parts can be made as needed, at any time in the future.